 The Path of Luke Skywalker

 George Lucas has stated in many interviews that the heart of the Star Wars saga revolves around the relationship between a father and a son.
-He might not have had those roles clearly defined at the onset or writing, as evident in the old drafts of the script, but he eventually got his characters there.
-The role of the son eventually went to young Luke Skywalker, who went on to embark on his “Hero’s Journey” throughout the original trilogy of films.
-He starts out as a young boy, is thrown into adventure with a wizard-like mentor, defies the odds, pulls off the unexpected, and becomes a hero.
-The path was not an easy one, however.
+He might not have had those roles clearly defined at the onset, as evident in the old drafts of the script, but he eventually got the characters there.
+The role of the son went to young Luke Skywalker, who went on to embark on his “Hero’s Journey” throughout the original trilogy of films.
+The path was not an easy one.

 The Crumbling Empire

-Rescue and Transformation
+The Rescue and the Transformation

-It’s true that Anakin Skywalker became Darth Vader before he was badly disfigured on Mustafar, but most people associate Vader with the black suit.
+It’s true that Anakin Skywalker technically became Darth Vader before he was so badly disfigured on Mustafar, but most people associate Vader with the black suit.
 That final transformation took place after Palpatine’s search and rescue mission was a success.
 Vader was rebuilt, and the rest was cinematic history.
-The shots discussed here are not all full scenes loaded with dialogue, but mostly extra bits from or changes to the existing shots.

 Meanwhile, Back on Coruscant…

 Episode III turned out to be one of the most galaxy-spanning films of the series, mostly due to the fact that the Clone Wars were still happening.
-It became necessary to show Jedi and other characters at war all over.
-Our main characters also traveled heavily.
-Meanwhile, the puppet master and phantom menace himself – the soon to be Emperor Palpatine – was cementing his place of power on Coruscant, the heart of the galaxy.
-Here are a few more scenes we didn’t get to see concerning Coruscant.
+Meanwhile, the puppet master and phantom menace himself, the soon to be Emperor Palpatine, was cementing his place of power on Coruscant, the heart of the galaxy.

 To Mustafar and Back

-Much like Tatooine, Mustafar was a seemingly insignificant planet, yet would be the location of galaxy-defining events.
-Drenched in deep reds and molten imagery, it provided the rich and hell-like backdrop needed for Anakin’s final fall into darkness.
-Here are some of the deleted scenes that revolve around this crimson planet.
+Much like Tatooine, Mustafar was a seemingly insignificant planet, yet it would become the location of galaxy-defining events.
+Drenched in deep reds and molten imagery, it provided the rich, hell-like backdrop needed for Anakin’s final fall into darkness.

 Tainted Love